-Getting debt free & staying debt free is hard work.
-It takes discipline, self sacrifice and often a lot of out of the box thinking.
+Getting debt free and staying debt free is hard work.
+It takes discipline, self-sacrifice and often a lot of out of the box thinking.

-Over the past 3 weeks I have shared our families debt free journey
+I have shared our family’s debt free journey:

-- Why I Rarely Talk About Our Families Debt Free Journey
+- Why I Rarely Talk About Our Family’s Debt Free Journey

 - Debt Free Journey Part 2: How We Got Back Into Debt & Then Out Again For Good

 - What The Debt Free Life Really Looks Like For Our Family